 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-Particulars in respect of conservation of energy technology absorption and foreignexchange earnings and outgo as required under Section 134(3)(m) of the Companies Act2013 read with the Companies (Accounts) Rules 2014 are set out in a separate statementattached hereto and forming part of the report.
-(Annexure-I).
+Particulars in respect of conservation of energy technology absorption and foreignexchange earnings and outgo as required under Section 134(3)(m) of the Companies Act2013 read with Companies (Accounts) Rules 2014 are set out in a separate statementattached hereto as Annexure-I and forming part of the report.

-(including criteria for determining qualification positive attributes independence ofa Director policy relating to remuneration for Directors Key Managerial Personnel andother employees)
+Policy on Directors' Appointment and Remuneration (Including criteria fordetermining qualification positive attributes independence of a Director policyrelating to remuneration for Directors Key Managerial Personnel and other employees).

 Remuneration to unionised workmen is based on the periodical settlement with theworkmen union.

-Remuneration to Key Managerial Personnel Senior Executives Managers Staff andWorkmen (non Unionised) is industry driven in which it is operating taking into accountthe performance leverage and such factors so as to attract and retain quality talent.
+Remuneration to Key Managerial Personnel Senior Executives Managers Staff andWorkmen (non Unionised) is industry-driven in which it operates taking into account theperformance leverage and such factors so as to attract and retain quality talent.

 ANNUAL EVALUATION BY THE BOARD OF ITS OWN PERFORMANCE ITS COMMITTEES AND INDIVIDUALDIRECTORS

-The Board of Directors of the Company has initiated and put in place evaluation of itsown performance its committees and individual directors.
-The results of the evaluationare satisfactory and adequate and meets the requirement of the Company.
+The Board of Directors of the Company has initiated and put in place evaluation of itsown performance its committees and individual Directors.
+The results of the evaluationare satisfactory and adequate and meet the requirement of the Company.